 As gig workers are not eligible for benefits, the COVID-19 crisis was a major lesson for on-demand workers everywhere – also in Olde Hansa.

-As the restaurant remains closed throughout the lockdown periods, full-time employees have been able to claim unemployment benefits that don’t apply to staff members on on-demand contracts.
+As the restaurant remained closed throughout the lockdown periods, full-time employees were able to claim unemployment benefits that don’t apply to staff members on on-demand contracts.

 “It’s been tough explaining the difference between full-time and on-demand contracts to the young community members.
 While everyone was treated equally in their roles at the workplace, the difference of contract type now has major implications on their life in the pandemic.